dchung07/grocery_store/README.md

     ->Session lifecycle (Adjust time and destroy unused sessions after x period of time)

     -> Make remove functionality.
 Also change the variables to include sessions

+    -> When appending the items to the cart modal, loop through the product_id's in the session cart array, and append items accordinly using the html template that is created

+    -> Error when refreshing the page, another instance of the items is automatically added to the cart.